Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.00 team ERA ranks ninth across all league pitching staffs.
+- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (4.00).

-- The Giants allow the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in the league.

-- Webb looks for his 10th win when he gets the start for the Giants, his 27th of the season.
-He is 9-9 with a 3.51 ERA and 162 strikeouts in 169 2/3 innings pitched.
+- Walker gets the start for the Giants, his 11th of the season.
+He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.

-- The righty last pitched on Saturday against the Atlanta Braves, when he threw six innings, allowing four earned runs while giving up nine hits.
+- His last appearance came out of the bullpen on Wednesday when the righty tossed a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.

+- The 27-year-old has a 2.14 ERA and 10.3 strikeouts per nine innings across 34 games this season, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.